≡ Menu

 * SSYS’s fiscal year begins on Jan 1 and ends on Dec 31.

-Cash On Hand To Current Assets Ratio
+Cash To Current Assets Ratio

 Stratasys' cash on hand to current assets ratio